Wolfman13/AffiliateLinkCrawler/README.md

 ## How it works

-When compiled (or ran) the program will start by trying to open a file called "StartingLinks.txt" (this file should contain all the links you want to crawl), otherwise it will ask you for a bunch of starter links.
-Each time you enter a new link it will ask for another one.
-If you press ENTER without adding another link the program will start up.
-The program doesn't make sure the link you entered is correct and as such it is your responsibility to make sure you enter correct links.
+When compiled (or ran) the program will start by trying to open a file called "config.txt" (look at the example given in the repo).
+Note about the config file: The depth level is how deep you want the bot to dig.
+If the depth level is -1 the program will ignore the depth level completely.
 The program will spawn a separate thread per link given.
 The program will print all the links it found, to contain something about "Affiliate", to a text document, in the same directory, called "AffiliateLinks.txt".

 ## License